Igalia/explainers/css/has/invalidation-discussions.md

 #### Given the use cases, what limitations would it make sense to start with?

 All the three use cases above tries to style parent or ancestor element by the condition of its descendant element.
-So, allowing these cases would be enough for supporting those cases.
+So, allowing these variations would be enough for supporting those use cases.
 * Allow `:has()` argument starts with `>`
 * Allow `:has()` argument starts with descendant combinator
 * Allow attribute/elemental selectors in `:has()`